 1. Simplified Employee Pension (SEP) IRA

 For sole proprietors, a Simplified Employee Pension or SEP IRA is very popular.
 It’s an easy account to open and annual account fees are low or even non-existent.
-The rules on contributions are also simple – you can invest as much as 25 percent of your net income up to a cap that changes periodically to keep up with inflation.
+The rules on contributions are also simple – you can invest as much as 25% of your net income up to a cap that changes periodically to keep up with inflation.
 The cap for 2020 is $57,000 and $58,000 for 2021.

 2. Savings Incentive Match Plan for Employees (SIMPLE) IRA

 3. Individual 401(k)

 For those hoping to build up their retirement account quickly and who have a lot of money to contribute, an Individual 401(k) is a popular option.
 It works a lot like a Traditional 401(k), but your spouse can join the plan.
-Acting as your own employee, you’re able to contribute as much as $19,000 to your individual 401(k), or $25,000 if you’re over age 50.
-However, this plan is not available to additional employees; you can only use it you're a sole proprietor and/or your spouse works for you.
+Acting as your own employee, you’re able to contribute as much as $19,500 to your individual 401(k), or $26,000 if you’re over age 50, in 2020 and 2021.
+However, this plan is not available to additional employees; you can only use it you're a sole proprietor and/or your spouse works with you.

-When you’re the boss, you can contribute an additional 25 percent of compensation in addition to your employee contribution to a $57,000 maximum for 2020, $58,000 for 2021.
-Because there’s no restriction on those contributions, you can make them when your business is doing extremely well to make up for the years when it was harder to make such large contributions.
+When you’re the boss, you can contribute an additional 25% of compensation in addition to your employee contribution to a $57,000 maximum for 2020, $58,000 for 2021.
+Because there’s no other restriction on those contributions, you can make them when your business is doing extremely well to make up for the years when it was harder to make such large contributions.

 For the self-employed individual, these plans are relatively low cost and easy to administer.
 As a first step, you may want to consult with your financial advisor to determine which plan is right for you and your business.
 As you compare plans, consider the range of investment options and the fees associated with those investments and with managing the account.
 And of course, one major factor to consider is whether you need a retirement plan option that allows employees to participate if your small business is supported by a team.